Code-Institute-Submissions/JennyDelaney-Portfolio-Project-2_NovResub/README.md

 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 GitHub:
 GitHub is used to store the projects code after being pushed from Git.
-Photoshop:
-Photoshop was used to create the logo, resizing images and editing photos for the website.
 Balsamiq:
 Balsamiq was used to create the wireframes during the design process.
 Testing